richTheCreator/Elevated-Trading-LLC/src/pages/products/delta-8-infused-flower/index.md

     value: 20
 coa_link: blue-pineapple-hemp-flower.pdf
 details:
+  description: >-
-  description: We are now offering Delta 8 infused flower!
-Our impressive
-    selection of hemp is hand picked and trimmed to perfection.
+    We are now offering Delta 8 infused flower!
+Our impressive selection of hemp is hand picked and trimmed to perfection.
 This dense, tight structured base is then generously coated with high quality Delta 8 extracts.
 Using a solvent-free operating system results in an incredibly complex nose and rich, smooth flavor profile.

+    We currently offer wholesale Delta 8 infused flower in the following strains:

+    Bubba Kush

+    CBG

+    Lifter

+    Special Sauce

+    Sour Space Candy
   info: []
 ---